DanielThomas/dotfiles/README.md

 - `install.sh`: An installation shellscript
 - `install.homebrew`: A list of Homebrew formulas to install
 - `install.open`: A list of files to be handled by the default application association using the `open` command

+### Plugins ###

+- All topic directory names are implicitly added to the plugin list, so you get `osx` and `brew` automatically
+- Plugins listed in `oh-my-zsh.plugins` files are read and added to this list